 We work together to maintain our landscaping.
 We govern ourselves by consensus and use dialogue to manage our conflicts.

 Each household occupies a private residence with its own kitchen.

-Together with two other adjoining cohousing communities, we occupy 35 acres of land, featuring two ponds, a small forest with trails and picnic areas, and views of a neighboring farmer's field.
+Together with two other adjoining cohousing communities, we occupy 35 acres of land, featuring two ponds, a small forest with trails and picnic areas.

 “Cohousing provides a sense of safety and the feeling that you are part of a large family who will always be there for you.
 I love the fact that we are a multigenerational community and that there are so many people with ‘expert’ knowledge about gardening, computers, and many other things right at my doorstep.”